 Student welfare in medical school

-The pressurised situations and responsibilities that medical students will experience while studying can be uniquely stressful and, in some cases, can contribute to mental health problems.
+The pressurised situations and responsibilities that medical students will experience while studying can be uniquely stressful and can contribute to mental health problems.
 It is essential that medical students are well-supported during their time at university and that assistance and advice are readily available.

 The BMA also provides confidential support and counselling 24 hours a day, seven days a week.